atrosekta/rust-electrical-wiki/content/powerstorage.md

 This is when the power source is directly connected to a circuit.
 If the power source is destroyed or stops producing power for any reason, the circuit will go offline.
 This method is a great solution for short term uses like getting some auto turrets asap for your clan or getting some water pumps online early for a berry farm.
 While this method is good for a very short time to get an early game advantage, it is not recommended to rely on this method for any length of time.
 Introducing batteries to a circuit to create backup power is more suited for long term use.

-Pros:
+**Things to note**:
  - Easy to wire
-- Minimal components
+ - Uses minimal components
-- Early game advantage
+ - Provides an early game advantage

-Cons:

-- If power source is destroyed the components turn off
+ - If the power source is destroyed, the circuit will turn off
-- No backup power
+ - There is no backup power
  - Short term use only

+**Recommended reading**:
+ - This is not a battery backup but worth mentioning.
+Check out the rest of this section.

 ---